microsoft/ELL/INSTALL-Advanced.md

     cd build
     ctest
 ```
-If (Missing "-C "?) error for each test is returned then type:
+If "Test not available without configuration.
+(Missing "-C <config>"?)" error for each test case is shown and test fails for each case then type:
 ```shell
     ctest --build-config Release
 ```